g-savitha/portfolio/content/posts/31-telegram-bot.md

 I have also documented my journey on my Twitter while building it, do follow me [@gsavitha_](https://twitter.com/gsavitha_) for more updates.

+---

-Until next time, happy coding and financial navigating!
+*Until next time, happy coding and financial navigating!*